How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 But that first research assistant resume example shows RA skills and passion.

-Expert Hint: Write a cover letter to go with your research resume.
+Expert Hint: Write a research assistant cover letter to go with your research resume.
 The PI will be a lot more likely to read your resume closely if you do.

 For a research assistant resume that generates interest: